Board of Directors

 Lauren Flinn

-Director of Programs and Operations
+Director of Operations

-Lauren Flinn serves as the Director of Programs and Operations at REWI.
+Lauren Flinn serves as the Director of Operations at REWI.
 She oversee all operational and administrative functions of the organization and helps orchestrate program development and implementation.
 In her operational role, she is responsible for finances, human resources, IT, legal, governance, and compliance.
 She has a key role in managing the organization’s fiscal stability, internal structure, and strategic planning.

 She joined REWI in 2011 as a program manager and facilitator focusing on program implementation, including management of the National Wind Coordinating Collaborative (NWCC), development of the American Wind Wildlife Information Center (AWWIC), and planning of the Wind Wildlife Research Meeting.
 Prior to joining REWI, Lauren supported the NWCC at RESOLVE and was an associate with ICF International in the company’s Energy and Resources Practice.
 She holds a Master’s Degree in Environmental Science and Management from the Bren School at the University of California, Santa Barbara, and a Bachelor’s Degree in Biology with a concentration in Environmental Studies from Williams College.